HighBlinks/481Project/README.md

+Note: If you wish to try out the code for yourself, install the live server extension in Visual Studio Code, right click on index.html and click "Open with Live Server"

 # Login Page:

 To enter you can leave both username and password blank to be logged in as a guest OR
 Username = Plebian Dunce